 —The process of constructing homes or buildings might itself increasingly be carried out by machines, which might reduce the time and money involved in construction

-— If automation makes it easier to live in lands that have rugged geographies — for example, if self-driving vehicles or autonomous snowplows make it easier to live in Lake Huron Snowbelt cities like Owen Sound, which gets three times more snow per year than Toronto on average — it could cause home values of those lands to rise more quickly than those of established cities like Toronto
+— If automation makes it easier to live in areas that have challenging geographies — for example, if autonomous vehicles make it easier to live in Snowbelt cities like Owen Sound, which gets three times more snow per year than Toronto on average — it could cause home values of those lands to rise more quickly than those of established cities like Toronto

 — The Internet could make it easier than ever before for new immigrants to Canada to live outside of major immigrant clusters like Toronto

 — The Internet might make it easier to live in geographically rugged areas like the Lake Huron Snowbelt, for example by allowing people to e-commute or buy their groceries online in the wake of a snowstorm

 —Canada’s demographic profile is quite different today than it was a decade or two ago.
 Not only is its biggest cohort, the Baby Boomers, made up of individuals who are now nearing or have already reached their 60s, but also there are now no longer very many Canadians younger than the ages of 15-20

 —Baby Boomers may now be somewhat more likely to sell, and less likely to carry out a major renovation, of their homes than they were a decade ago

 —Fewer children means that parents don’t need as large houses.
 It also means there may be fewer jobs available in day-care, child-care, or education.
 And it means that, in the decade or so ahead, there may be fewer first-time home buyers or home-renters entering the market